 Was that the droid I was looking for?

 Taking the time to fill your cup, as a homeschool mom, can be stressful.
 I know I feel like I’m letting other things slide, and I am!
 That’s the whole point really…letting other things go so that I can regroup and recharge.

 - Get Outside.
 When I finally come to the realization that I am burnt out, I immediately look to nature.
 Nature is soothing to my soul plus the children get plenty of fresh air to play, garden, hike, and room to run.
 We all feel better and my burnout fog lifts more quickly after spending time among growing things.

 - Find the Fun.
 Art, Music, Cooking, Movies, Dancing, Playing Games…these are all fun!
 My children enjoy all of these and learn tons while doing them.
 Strewing interesting items like puzzles, books, and science experiments can help bring excitement back into your homeschool!

-Self Care.
+- Self Care.
 Self-care will look different for everyone, but for me, self-care involves quiet time each day (hello, introvert here), reading great books, and exercise.
 Granted some types of self-care are made even more difficult when you’re alone with the kids all day.
-Here’s where I incorporate dad, family, friends or just have a quiet hour in the afternoon where everyone colors, builds Lego’s or reads quietly to themselves.
+Here’s where I incorporate dad, family, friends, or just have a quiet hour in the afternoon where everyone colors, builds Lego’s or reads quietly to themselves.
 However, for you, self-care may be long baths, jogging, painting, saying no to extra activities, or any number of things that help you recharge.
 Find time for the things that fill your cup.
 You can read more about how I’ve gotten better about self-care in my post: Self-Care for the Introverted Homeschool Mom.